 - Support pantyhose – Support pantyhose exert a slight amount of pressure onto your legs but is the least effective in the treatment of varicose veins.

-- Prescription compression stockings – Physician-prescribed compression stockings are fitted by specialists who put on your compression stockings in such a way that they are tight enough but do not hamper your blood circulation.
+- Prescription compression stockings – Physician-prescribed compression stockings are fitted by vein specialists who prescribe your compression stockings in such a way that they are tight enough but do not hamper your blood circulation.
 These compression stockings exert the maximum pressure among the three kinds of compression stockings discussed.

 Stockings are either knee-high/thigh-high.
 Knee-high stockings promote circulation in the lower leg.
 Thigh-high stockings are usually recommended to prevent clot post-knee-replacement surgery.